 “I’ve been a major disappointment from the beginning.
 Not the sort of person who could carry on the LaMille family line.
 As a child, I was weak and helpless in the face of confrontation.
 I even sucked my thumb until I was three years old.
-But!
-I’ve been working hard over the years.
-And now, at long last, I’ve had an entire school and faculty under my control!”
+But I’ve been working hard over the years.
+Reading.
+Experimenting.
+And now, at long last, I’ve had an entire school and faculty under my control.”

 She clenched her fist.
-“My parents will have to acknowledge me now!
-They thought it couldn’t be done, that a girl like me could never accomplish anything.
+“My parents will have to acknowledge me now.
+They thought it couldn’t be done.
+That a girl like me could never accomplish anything.
 But I did it.
 This PROVES that I’m worthy!
 So finally, it will be okay.
 It will all be okay.”
-Julie smiled, and now the smile was sincere, and Clarke couldn’t bear it.
+Julie smiled, and the smile was sincere, and Clarke couldn’t bear it.

 “Oh God, I never knew,” Clarke choked out.
 “I never even suspected.
 I’m so, so sorry, Jewels.
 Can you ever forgive me?”